 To achieve the goals of Residence Life, an AA/RA must approach all situations in an educational manner showing care and respect for all students.
 The AA/RA role in responding to student concerns and crises will allow staff to maintain a positive community and to build relationships with students and the community at large.
 AA/RAs are the first line of response in managing student and community concerns and will be expected to critically evaluate and determine the appropriate follow-up needed.

 III.
 ADMINISTRATIVE TASKS

 As a Residence Life staff member, AA/RAs are expected to be an integral part of the staff team and to participate in the work that supports the development of inclusive and safe communities.
 To facilitate the development of a staff team, AA/RAs must work cooperatively with all staff within the building and the department.
 Much of the work that Hall Directors, Residence Life Coordinators and Educators, and Assistant Directors do is dependent on the strong work ethic of the Resident Assistant and Apartment Assistant.
 Providing support, responding to facility concerns promptly, and completing necessary paperwork are some of the ways an AA/RA can be a good team member.

 IV.
 RA CLASS FOR CREDIT

-All candidates hired for a particular position or selected for the alternate list will be required to attend a series of Resident Assistant/Apartment Assistant preparation classes during March and April in the Spring 2013 semester for 1.5 credits and another series of classes during September and October in the Fall 2013 semester for 1.5 credits.
+All candidates hired for a particular position or selected for the alternate list will be required to attend a series of Resident Assistant/Apartment Assistant preparation classes during the spring semester for 1.5 credits and another series of classes during the fall semester for 1.5 credits.
 Full details of the classes are noted HERE.

 For a more detailed description of the Resident Assistant and Apartment Assistant positions, please click here.